Reach Consumers via Search Engine Optimization

 Penalty: Removal from the search index

 Cloaking shows search engine crawlers content different from what you offer users.
 There can be multiple reasons for cloaking.
 One reason is site accessibility.
-Showing users an accessible site version versus the “normal” one shown to a crawler is a non-malicious version of cloaking.
+Showing users an accessible site version rather than the “normal” one shown to a crawler is a non-malicious form of cloaking.

 Alternatively, cloaking can be used for responsive design.
-Changing your site’s content to fit a mobile browser while showing a crawler the desktop version of your browser is not considered misleading.
+Changing your site’s content to fit a mobile browser while showing a crawler the desktop version of your site is not considered misleading.

 Search engines penalize this kind of cloaking.
 However, deception is deliberately cloaking to increase a site’s SEO score.
-This can be done with redirects, as mentioned below in the Redirects section.
+This can be achieved with redirects, as mentioned in the Redirects section below.

 Keyword Stuffing is an old-school practice of reaching consumers